Updated for 2022

 These pants are very comfortable and it is easy to spend 8 hours or more in a pair, perfect for those long EMS shifts.
 These pants also feature a triple grip stretchable waistband for a snug fit and to keep shirts neatly tucked in for that professional look.

 They also feature side cargo pockets with a tool pocket and loop snaps to easily store Stethoscopes and Shears.
-Comfortable and durable these pants are perfect for the professional looking EMT or Paramedic.
+Comfortable and durable these pants are perfect for the professional-looking EMT or Paramedic.

 3. LA Police Gear Operator Tactical Pants with Elastic Waistband

-They are constructed from ripstop fabric for durability and feature double fabric seat and knee reinforced sections for durability.
+They are constructed from ripstop fabric for durability and feature double fabric seats and knee reinforced sections for durability.
 The LA Police Gear Pant also comes with a wide array of pockets to allow the first responder the ability to carry whatever tools they may need for the calls they run.